Dang-Hai-Tran/ft_transcendence/design_api.md

 ## Remove admin by owner

-Only channel's owner can remove user as admin.
-The user must be a admin of the channel
+Only the channel's owner can remove a user as an admin.
+The user must be an admin of the channel

 ```typescript
 POST /api/v1/channel/<channel_id>/admin/remove